-UGI Utilities accounts for the financial effects of regulation in accordance with the FASB's guidance in ASC 980.
-In accordance with this guidance, incurred costs and estimated future expenditures that would otherwise be charged to expense are capitalized and recorded as regulatory assets when it is probable that the incurred costs or estimated future expenditures will be recovered through rates in the future.
+UGI Utilities accounts for the financial effects of regulation in accordance with ASC 980.
+In accordance with this guidance, incurred costs that would otherwise be charged to expense are capitalized and recorded as regulatory assets when it is probable that the incurred costs will be recovered through rates in the future.
 Similarly, we recognize regulatory liabilities when it is probable that regulators will require customer refunds through future rates or when revenue is collected from customers for expenditures that have not yet been incurred.
 Regulatory assets and liabilities are classified as current if, upon initial recognition, the entire amount related to that item will be recovered or refunded within a year of the balance sheet date.
-Generally, regulatory assets and regulatory liabilities are amortized into expense and income over the periods authorized by the regulator.
+Generally, regulatory assets and regulatory liabilities are amortized into expense and income over the periods authorized by the respective regulatory body.
 For additional information regarding the effects of rate regulation on our utility operations, see Note 5.